AzonInc/Doorman/README.md

 - It's super small (37.2mm x 35mm) and fits almost everywhere
 - Configurable WS2812B RGB LED to indicate specific events
 - 2 additional GPIO pins for easy expansion with your own sensors and devices
-- 1 Relay with exposed Pin Header to switch up to 40V (max.
-2.5A)
+- 1 Relay to switch up to 40V (max.
+2.5A) for an oldschool door opener
 - External Button Connector
 - TCS Bus Communication (e.g. Open the front door, Detect Doorbell)
 - You can optionally use your Doorman as a Nuki Bridge replacement